hashicorp/terraform/website/source/docs/providers/docker/r/image.html.markdown

   always be updated on the host to the latest.
 If this is false, as long as an image is downloaded with the correct tag, it won't be redownloaded if there is a newer image.
+* `username` - (Optional, string) The username to use for the repo this image is in. password is required if this argument is used.
+* `password` - (Optional, string) The password to use for the repo this image is in. username is required if this argument is used.

 ## Attributes Reference